Potential Class Action Lawsuit Against Novartis, Makers of Tasigna

 - Other expenses related to injuries suffered

 Contact us immediately or call 1-866-900-7078 for a free case evaluation.
-Claims are subject to a strict statute of limitations in North Carolina, so please do not delay.
+Claims are subject to a strict statute of limitations depending on the state, so please do not delay.